 - Color: An object with byte fields R,G,B,A (all integers in the 0-255 range) that describes a RGB color with Alpha/transparency component.

 - Attribute Key: A special type object that is used to store attribute references.

 For the same type of parameters, there are sometimes more than one available editor.
 For example, both a textbox and a multi-choice selection box could be used to write text strings.

-And these are the available controls that work on the available types:
+These are the available controls that work on the available types:

 - Int: A numeric spin control for introducing integer values.
-Produces values of type Int
+Produces values of type Int.

 Parameters can be assigned fixed values but also mathematical expressions.
 Click on a parameter label to change the control to 'Expression'.